Northwestern vs. DePaul: Sportsbook promo codes, odds, spread, over/under - December 16

 Northwestern vs. DePaul Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup posted at individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available on individual sportsbooks.

 |Favorite